East Epi (volcano): 1958 eruption

 It was the second largest ever recorded in the Epi Caldera with a VEI of 2.
 This eruption was sourced from the Epi-B cone and the eruption of the pumice causing discolored water was observed from an aircraft.

 2004 eruption

-In early 2004, on the 16th of February, loud explosion noises were heard from Epi Island residents.
+In early 2004, on 16 February, loud explosion noises were heard from Epi Island residents.
 Shortly after, a fishing vessel called Azur witnessed and recorded an explosion that breached the surface of the sea.
 Shortly after, officials were informed about the eruption which prompted them to gather witnesses for the eruption.

 The eruption lasted 6 days, and was later revealed that the eruption was caused by the Epi-B cone, similar to most recorded eruptions including 1958.
 A few months later, this prompted research to be done about the volcano and its characteristics.

 2023 eruption

 On 1 February 2023 (local time), locals on Epi Island reported phreatic explosions out in the sea, east of the island.
 Later in the day, the VMGD (Vanuatu Meteorology and Geo-Hazards Department) confirmed the eruption at East Epi and acknowledged the explosions and the emission of ash.
 VMGD also set a 10 km-wide exclusion zone around the volcano and warned nearby residents to avoid sailing in the area.
 The alert level of the volcano was raised by VMGD to 1 (Signs of Volcanic Unrest) in the Vanuatu Volcanic Alert Level System consisting of 5 levels.